apache/tvm/docs/dev/index.rst

 - Import: The frontend component ingests a model into an IRModule, which contains a collection of functions that internally represent the model.
 - Transformation: The compiler transforms an IRModule to another functionally equivalent or approximately equivalent(e.g. in the case of quantization) IRModule.
-Many of the transformatons are target (backend) independent.
+Many of the transformations are target (backend) independent.
   We also allow target to affect the configuration of the transformation pipeline.
 - Target Translation: The compiler translates(codegen) the IRModule to an executable format specified by the target.
   The target translation result is encapsulated as a `runtime.Module` that can be exported, loaded, and executed on the target runtime environment.